Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 *Supported from firmware version 3.5.
 Requires WiFi interface running WiFi server version 2.1 or later.*

-### Descripton

-The RRF MQTT client publishes message sent via M118 under a predefined topic, eg `topic-duet`.
-The `echo` MQTT client is subscribed to this topic, which retransmits the message under a second predefined topic, eg `topic-echo`.
-Since the RRF MQTT client in turn is subscribed to this topic, it receives and displays the retransmitted message.

 ### Parameters

 * **U** "username" The name to use when logging on to the MQTT server